Graph Contrastive Learning with Cross-view Reconstruction: Conclusion

 \section{Conclusion}

-In this paper, we study graph representation learning in light of information bottleneck.
-To reach the optimum we illustrate, we propose a novel model, namely ACDGCl, which is designed to disentangle the essential factors from augmented graph through a cross-view reconstruction mechanism so that the information entanglement brought by augmentations will not cause the loss of predictive information during contrastive learning.
-We also add an adversarial view as the third view of the contrastive learning to further remove redundant information and enhance representation robustness.
+In this paper, we study the feature suppression problem in representation learning.
+To avoid the predictive features being suppressed in learned representation, we propose a novel model, namely GraphCV, which is designed in accordance with the information bottleneck principle.
+The cross-view reconstruction in GraphCV can disentangle those more robust and transferable features from those easily-disturbed ones.
+Meanwhile, we also add an adversarial view as the third view of the contrastive learning to to guarantee the global semantics and further enhance representation robustness.
 In addition, we theoretically analyze the effectiveness of each component in our model and derive the objective based on the analysis.
-Extensive experiments on multiple graph benchmark datasets and different settings prove the ability of ACDGCL to learn robust and informative graph representation.
+Extensive experiments on multiple graph benchmark datasets and different settings prove the ability of GraphCV to learn robust and transferable graph representation.
 In the future, we can explore how to come up with a practical objective to further decrease the upper bound of the mutual information between the disentangled representations and try to utilize more efficient training strategy to make the proposed model more time-saving on large-scale graphs.